-Governor William Phips had asked the 54-year-old pastor to accompany the campaign to Canada as chaplain to make sure the militiamen maintained their morals, and Hale willingly agreed.
+Gov. William Phips had asked the 54-year-old minister to accompany the campaign to Canada as chaplain.
+Phips wanted him to make sure the militiamen maintained their morals, and Hale willingly agreed.

 Hale accepted the assignment.
-Hale had long discouraged dabbling in the occult and had participated in witch trials as an expert.
+He had long discouraged dabbling in the occult and had participated in witch trials as an expert.
 His first brush with witchcraft had been watching the execution of Margaret Jones in Charlestown in 1648.

 After looking into the matter, Hale concluded, as had Parris, that witchcraft was at work in Salem.
 Hale and the other town leaders began actively seeking the source of the bewitchment.
-The mass hysteria grew out of control and 20 people were executed, some thanks in part to Hale’s testimony before Governor Phips finally put a stop to the Court of Oyer and Terminer and its executions.
+The mass hysteria grew out of control and 20 people were executed, some thanks in part to Hale’s testimony. before Phips finally put a stop to the Court of Oyer and Terminer and its executions.

 Hale hid his wife away from arrest.
 By November 1692 when the charges were made, the court had stopped trying witches and the witch crisis was already passing.
 To many, including her husband, the charges against Sarah Hale were ludicrous.
 She was a popular and virtuous woman, and the allegations against her helped even die-hard supporters of witchcraft to conclude that the trials had been a tragic mistake.